UW-CSE-576-2021SP/Homework/src/hw2/README.md

 ![W](../../figs/bilateral_wij.png)

-and the normalization factor is
+where f(.) returns the image pixel value and the normalization factor is

 ![W](../../figs/bilateral_norm.png)

-for a kernel of size (2k+1).
+for a kernel of size (2k+1), which you can perform by calling the `l1_normalize` function.

 Hint: For the spatial Gaussian, you can use the `make_gaussian_filter()` you implemented above, with `sigma1`.
-For the color distance Gaussian, you should compute the Gaussian with the distance between the pixel values for each channel separately and then apply a Gaussian with `sigma2`.
+For the color distance Gaussian, you should compute the Gaussian with `sigma2` with the distance between the pixel values for each channel separately.

 #### TO DO (super extra credit) ####
 Write a function `image apply_bilateral_filter(image im, float sigma1, float sigma2)` where `sigma1` is for the spatial gaussian and `sigma2` is for the color distance Gaussian.
 Use a kernel size of 6 x `sigma1` for the bilateral filter.
 Your image should have a similar effect to the image below, so we suggest testing out a few spatial and color sigma parameters before submitting your final image (you can find the before image in `/data/bilateral_raw.png`.
 Note that it is 40x40 pixels and is being upsampled in this README).
+Ideally, `sigma1` should be > 1 and `sigma2` should be < 0.5.

-To submit the final image apply your filter to `/data/landscape.jpg` (Credit: Sylvian Paris) and name it `bilateral.jpg`.
+To submit the final image apply your filter to `/data/landscape.jpg` (write appropriate code in tryhw2.py and uwimg.py) and name it `bilateral.jpg`.
 Good luck!

 Before                 |  After
 :-----------------:|:------------------: